realdoomsman/file-coin/SETUP.md

 ---

 Need help?
-The app is fully functional out of the box - just follow these steps!
+The app is fully functional out of the box - just follow these step